Eric Greenlee

 I am co-advised by Dr. Ellen Zegura, director of the Computing and Society Lab, and Dr. Josiah Hester, director of the Ka Moamoa - Ubiquitous and Mobile Computing Lab

-As of December 2024, I primarily partner with Indigenous Ojibwe scientists and knowledgeholders in the Western Great Lakes region of the United States.
-We have co-designed and deployed a system called Makak, a low-cost, user-friendly buoy sensor for protecting manoomin, the Ojibwe word for the wild rice that is culturally and ecologically central to local ways of life.
-Following a visit to Madagascar in the summer of 2024, I am working with local conservation organizations to develop a system that will improve reforestation and/or biodiversity monitoring efforts by centering the conservation workers from the nearby communities.
+I primarily partner with Indigenous Ojibwe water stewards in the Western Great Lakes region of the United States.
+We have co-designed and deployed a system called Makak, a low-cost, user-friendly buoy sensor for protecting manoomin, the Ojibwe word for the wild rice that is culturally and ecologically significant to local ways of life.
+Following a visit to Madagascar in the summer of 2024, I am working with local conservation organizations to develop systems that will address challenges with reforestation and biodiversity monitoring efforts by centering conservation workers.
+In parallel, I continue to explore lab-based prototypes that adapt emerging technologies towards conservation applications.

-My work contributes to and connects the fields of the Internet of Things (IoT), networking, embedded systems, information and communication technology and development (ICTD), and human computer interaction (HCI).
-My education and research also aims to draw on the fields of intermittent computing, environmental science, sociology, and international development.
+My work contributes to and connects the fields of Human-Computer Interaction (HCI), the Internet of Things (IoT), and Information and Communication Technology and Development (ICTD).
+My research and teaching also aim to transcend silos and ways of knowing, engaging with Indigenous scholarship and the fields of environmental science, sociology, and international development.

-Formerly, I worked as a Radio Frequency engineer with the U.S. Department of Defense from 2018 to 2022, and I graduated with a bachelor’s in Electrical Engineering from Dartmouth College in 2018.
-I also built a prototype wireless sensor network called MESH for collecting and aggregating environmental data in Madagascar.
-For more details on my part experience, see the portfolio section.
+Prior to my PhD, I worked as a Radio Frequency engineer with the U.S. Department of Defense from 2018 to 2022, and I graduated with a bachelor’s in Electrical Engineering from Dartmouth College in 2018.
+I enjoy tinkering in my free time, having built prototype systems to aggregate environmental data and visualize family locations (like the Weasley family clock from Harry Potter) using low-cost hardware.